Oaks of the World

 buds

-Hardiness zone, habitat hardy; prefers acidic, rich, deep soils; slow-growing; trunk is often covered with lichen (Ramalina reticulata) ;
+Hardiness zone, habitat hardy; prefers acidic or slightly calcareous, rich, deep soils; slow-growing; trunk is often covered with lichen (Ramalina reticulata) ;

 Miscellaneous -- Sub-genus Quercus, Section Quercus, Subsection Dumosae;